volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - Requires a Family account to use Family shared device

 IMPORTANT 2

+- Now the plugin should work with armv6 RPI (previvous to RPI 2) even if just tested on RPI B...And of course with armv7 device (RPI 2, RPI3, Sparky )

 - Version for armV6 requires to download a large file (180Mo).
 It is long and installation is very long...25min!
 Be patient !